 The famous Star Harbour is a 10 minute boat ride down Namuga Bay Estuary then a 3 hour cross country treck to the opposite (Southern) side of the Island.
 This makes Namuga ideal for overnight visits to these superb beaches but bring sand shoes and necessary supplies including a lightweight board and tent with functioning mosquito screen!
 It’s a hard slog but the isolated beaches are a unique experience making it worth it.
 The best surf season is between October and April with the peak between November and March.
 The regular storm systems that come through at this time of year consistently generate swells from 3-6ft but they can be bigger.

 Getting to Namuga is not for the faint-hearted.
 Flights from Honiara to Santa Ana occur once to twice a week and take 40 minutes.
 A grass clearing is the Santa Ana airport, with the twin engine Dash 8 the largest plane able to land at Santa Ana airport.
 It’s then a 30 minute boat ride (in fine weather) to Namuga in a open fibreglass Ray boat (slightly bigger than a pencil boat).
 A rest house was nearing completion in October 2017, build specifically for medical staff visiting Namuga hospital.
 It is located at Santa Ana with fresh wind and water views, and offers an excellent retreat from Namuga.
 Its also a place to stay if the waters are too rough for travel to Namuga.

 Travel around Namuga and the surrounding waters is best done in open boat with outboard motor.
-For any lengthy trip the aluminium “tinnies”‘shown below can leave your backside sore for a few days, whereas the fibreglass “pencil boats” are a bit more gentle on the backside!
+For any lengthy trip the aluminium “tinnies” shown below can leave your backside sore for a few days, whereas the fibreglass “pencil boats” are a bit more gentle on the backside!
 The trip from Santa Ana to Namuga is in open unprotected ocean, and the boats have no life-vests, so travellers are advised to bring their own.